 - Edinburgh Darkside Walking Tour: Mysteries, Murder and Legends

-- Blair Street Underground Vaults Evening Walking Tour in Edinburgh
+- Small Group Ghostly Underground Vaults Tour in Edinburgh with Private Option

 You’ll do a lot of walking around, discovering secret alleys and hearing spooky stories from Edinburgh’s past.
 Some tours even explore the city’s underground vaults.
 It’s a fun way to spend an evening.
 Just watch out for ghosts.